 Q. What are denture implants and what are the benefits?

-A. Denturists are implant specialists, for teeth replacement the preferred method is denture supported by implants.
+A. Denturists are Implant denture specialists.
+For teeth replacement the preferred method is dentures supported by implants.
 Surgical screws are implanted directly into the bone similar to how real teeth work.
 This provides the base for the dentures to connect with, which provides security and comfort when chewing or talking.
 The titanium in implants help stimulate bone growth, great news for denture wearers!
-The cost of these implants has become very affordable, consult our office to discover how dental implants will improve the quality of your life!
+The cost of these implants has become very affordable.
+Consult our office to discover how dental implants will improve the quality of your life!

 Q. How long does it take to make the dentures?